OotinnyoO1/OpenCore-Post-Install/universal/security/uefisecureboot.md

 ## Adding Microsoft's Keys

-If you have Windows installed, you may also (optionally) add Microsoft's keys into our db so that you can boot Windows.
+If you have Windows installed, you may also (optionally) add Microsoft's keys into your db so that you can boot Windows.
 If you do not have Windows installed, or do not plan to boot Windows, you can skip to [signing the keys](#signing-keys).

 We need two of Microsoft's keys: